 I noticed that his face was redder than usual, so I asked him in amazement if he had been crying.
 Levi contritely confirmed that he had and while I was trying to figure out what might have happened, he gave me the last explanation I expected: “I thought you would never forgive me.”
 I felt I must be such an awful aunt, if something in my gestures or words might have conveyed this horrific message.

 As I hugged him I felt my heart change, from suspicion and frustration there was now just a stream of love and pain for the unjustified but real sorrow of this tiny little person.
 How could a human heart not forgive a child’s mistakes, no matter how irritating or reckless, or how sure you are that they would be repeated?

 “Which of you, if your son asks for bread, will give him a stone?
 Or if he asks for a fish, will give him a snake?”
 (Matthew 7:9-10), asked Jesus, thus opposing the lightness of human kindness to the authentic kindness of our Father in heaven, who will “give good gifts to those who ask him” (Matthew 7:11).

 We know God loves us and forgives our confessed mistakes, but there are occasions when we shy away from asking for forgiveness because we feel unworthy and unsure we will be forgiven, since we’ve slipped into mistakes which we have already had to confess God knows how many times before.
-No matter how much commotion our feelings would stir up, the reality is they cannot say anything credible regarding our status before God.
-Forgiveness, sin, Christian sanctification are subjects in which God has the last word, and He has already made known to us in His letter all that we need to know.
+No matter how much commotion our feelings stir up, the reality is they cannot say anything credible regarding our status before God.
+Forgiveness, sin, and Christian sanctification are subjects in which God has the last word, and He has already made known to us in His letter all that we need to know.

 The way Jesus treated sinners